 This opportunity is only for outstanding bench warrants, and there are court costs that are associated with this process.
 You may not walk into court and see the judge for any other matter and you must file a written request with the Clerk of Court.

-The next three dates in 2017 to appear in-person at 10:30 a.m. to clear outstanding bench warrants are:
+The next date in 2019 to appear in-person at 10:30 a.m. to clear outstanding bench warrants:

 For more information, contact the court at 303-235-2835.
 Please be advised that court employees may not give legal advice.